 5. Principle Pay Down

+Principle pay down is a benefit enjoyed by real estate investors to build their net worth.
 As you pay down your mortgage (which is OPM) with interest, with each payment you pay back some principle and come closer and closer to owning the property free and clear.
 This is allowing you to build equity and wealth.

 The doubly nice part about that is when you have a cash-flowing income property, your tenants are paying this down for you and helping your build your wealth and equity at the same time.